 Knowing what to expect and when to expect it helps kids feel safe and move through their days with greater ease.

 For example, suggests that children with regular bedtime routines tend to sleep better and longer.
-Elizabeth Pantley, author of , details how being absolutely consistent about a baby’s —such as bath, book, turning the same light on, singing the same lullaby, playing same white noise, and giveing the same pacifier and lovey—in the same order every day “cues” a baby that it’s bedtime, provides comfort and helps him or her fall asleep easier.
+Elizabeth Pantley, author of "," details how being absolutely consistent about a baby’s —such as bath, book, turning the same light on, singing the same lullaby, playing same white noise and giving the same pacifier and lovey—in the same order every day “cues” a baby that it’s bedtime, provides comfort and helps them fall asleep easier.
 Having a set routine for after-school or weekends also helps kids relax and cooperate.

 3. Routines act as a "stability anchor" and relieve stress

 The comfort and predictability stemming from routines acts as a "stability anchor."
 It helps both parents and children relieve stress, reinforces emotional calm, and .

 Routines also help comfort children in unfamiliar or tough circumstances.
 For example, if your child loves listening to you read a bedtime story before lights go out, doing so may help her sleep when she’s in a different environment.

 In an early childhood setting, a routine can be developed between a parent and child or a teacher and child to ease separations.
 In a doctor's office or hospital, rituals can ease stress over blood draws, shots, or difficult procedures.

 According to , family stress is often first noted by the disruption of family routines.
 However, if routines are maintained under potentially vulnerable conditions such as divorce or financial strain, families are able to adapt better to change. can also help family members stay connected despite interpersonal conflicts.

 4. Routines are made better with rituals, which ingrain sweet memories